ojake/python-kennitala/README.md

 * Validation of kennitala
 * Extraction of birth date from kennitala
-* Generating kennitala for a given birth date
+* Generating kennitala for a given birth date (for people or companies)
-* Generating random kennitala
+* Generating random kennitala (for people or companies)
+* Recognize if kennitala belongs to person or company

 ## Usage

+    >>> from datetime import date
     >>> from kennitala import Kennitala
     >>>
     >>> kt_no = '0101109639'